-- Subject The subject line of the notification email. - Send success notification Check box option that, when checked, sends a notification when the scheduled report runs. - Success Message The message in the body of the notification email sent on success.
+- Subject The subject line of the notification email. - Send success notification Check box option that, when checked, sends a notification when the scheduled job runs. - Success Message The message in the body of the notification email sent on success.

-- Send failure notification Check box option that, when checked, sends a notification when the scheduled report fails to run. - Failure Message The message in the body of the notification email sent on failure. - Include report job information A check box option that, if selected, includes the report label, ID, description, and report job status in the notification email. - Include stack trace A check box option that, if selected, includes the stack trace for failed jobs in the body of the email.
+- Send failure notification Check box option that, when checked, sends a notification when the scheduled job fails to run. - Failure Message The message in the body of the notification email sent on failure. - Include report/dashboard job information A check box option that, if selected, includes the report or dashboard's label, ID, description, and job status in the notification email. - Include stack trace A check box option that, if selected, includes the stack trace for failed jobs in the body of the email.

-Figure 3-20 Notifications Page for Scheduling a Report
+Figure 3-22 Notifications Page for Scheduling a Report